opensearch-project/automation-app/README.md

 Please bump package version with every new commit by updating `package.json` and run `npm install` to update `package-lock.json`.
 Please do not use `npm version <>` as it will not sign DCO for your commit.

+You can run `npm run build` before sending any Pull Request to ensure all the lint / format / test pass beforehand.

 ## Code of Conduct

 This project has adopted [the Open Source Code of Conduct](CODE_OF_CONDUCT.md).